jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 Communication is inherently different on a distributed team.
 You cannot just walk across an office to interrupt someone and ask them a question.
 Communication happens mostly through text.
 You need to be skilled at written communication.

 You lose context with written communication when compared to vocal or in-person communication.
 You no longer have body language or tone of voice to help you interpret what someone means.
 Lack of tone is huge.
-This is one reason that text communication is interpreted as more emotionally negative or neutral than intended [^4].
+This is one reason that text communication is interpreted as more emotionally negative or neutral than intended[^4].
 If you're reading text communication, try to read it with a positive tone.

 It can also be useful to have rules around the expectations of different forms of communication.
 How quickly do you need to respond to an email?
 How quick should a response be to a chat room message?
 When should you pick up the phone and call someone?

 ### Chat rooms

-Chat room applications (IRC, Slack, HipChat, etc.) are pretty great.
+Chat room applications (IRC, Slack, Stride, Flowdock, etc.) are pretty great.
 They provide a medium of communication that has a lower barrier to entry than email.
 Chat tools have a place in the distributed teams tool chest.

 The chat room becomes even more central to work once you start including useful bots in the room.
 These bots can perform many functions.
 You can look in the [Slack App Directory](https://slack.com/apps) to see some of the bots that people are producing.

 If you start adding bots and other automated messages to your chat application, you might want to think about setting up a separate channel.
-Some messages are not worthy of being interjected into your teams main chat.
+Some messages are not worthy of being interjected into your team's main chat.
 They can be distracting and hurt the flow of conversation.
 These messages tend to be ones that are informative, but not critical.
 For my teams, these messages include things like git commits and Trello card updates.
 It is great to see these in a single spot but annoying when they interrupt a conversation.

 Chat rooms can also be a big time sink.
 They are a source of concentration interrupting notifications.
 The feeling of missing out on conversations can drive people to join a large number of channels.
 This piles on the potential for distraction.

 Chat rooms also provide a feeling of immediacy that isn't actually there.
 You don't know if key people have seen your message or have had time to respond.

 Despite having search functionality, I've found it hard to find previous conversations in chat applications.
 If something important appears in chat, I'd recommend extracting it from the chat application and recording it somewhere else.

 I'd also recommend turning off notifications for all but most definite "someone is trying to reach me" triggers.
 Encourage members of your chat to use entire channel notifications sparingly and only for messages that need everyone's attention.
-There are not any messages that immediately require everyone's attention.
+There are not many messages that immediately require everyone's attention.

 It can be a challenge to follow chat conversations, especially if they span a larger unit of time.
 Don't be afraid to move a conversation to email or another medium that is better suited for longer and more complex discussions.

 Many chat applications offer the ability to have private rooms or send direct messages to a user.
-Don't be afraid of using these private channels, but if your communication can be in public, it should be in public.
+Don't be afraid of using these private channels, but if your communication can be public, it should be public.
 It can be challenging to ask a question and admit you don't know something but seeing that dialogue might help others.
 Similarly, having discussions about a feature, bug, or task can help spread knowledge.

 ### Email

 Despite all of the efforts to replace email; email is still useful.
-It is the common form of communication between companies, it is pervasive, and it usually comes with good search capabilities.
+It is the most common form of communication between companies, it is pervasive, and it usually comes with good search capabilities.

 A good email thread can keep a topic contained in a form that is possible to follow.
 Unlike a chat room, there (usually) aren't off-topic interjections from uninvolved parties.